cloudflare/cloudflare-docs/content/waf/about/_index.md

 * [Rule](/ruleset-engine/about/rules/): Defines a filter and an action to perform on the incoming requests that match the filter.
 * [Ruleset](/ruleset-engine/about/rulesets/): An ordered set of rules that you can apply to traffic at the edge.

-## WAF Managed Rulesets
+## WAF Managed Rules

-The Cloudflare WAF includes [several Managed Rulesets](/waf/managed-rulesets/), provided by Cloudflare, that you can enable and configure.
+WAF Managed Rules allows you to deploy [managed rulesets](/waf/managed-rulesets/) preconfigured by Cloudflare, and adjust their rules' behavior if necessary.

-When you enable these Managed Rulesets, you get immediate protection from a broad set of security rules that are regularly updated.
+When you enable these managed rulesets, you get immediate protection from a broad set of security rules that are regularly updated.
 Each of these rules has a default action that varies according to the severity of the rule.

-You can override the default action or disable one or more rules included in Managed Rulesets.
+You can override the default action or disable one or more rules included in managed rulesets.
 To customize the rules behavior you define specific **configurations** or **overrides**.

-You can define a configuration that affects an entire Managed Ruleset, or configure the action and status of one or more rules in the ruleset.
+You can define a configuration that affects an entire managed ruleset, or configure the action and status of one or more rules in the ruleset.
 Rules have associated **tags** that allow you to search for a specific group of rules and configure them in bulk.

 ## Rule execution order